jrevillini/simple-lightgallery/readme.txt

 1. Make sure you are using the correct [markup](https://www.lightgalleryjs.com/docs/getting-started/#the-markup) and the appropriate [initialization](https://www.lightgalleryjs.com/docs/getting-started/#initialize-lightgallery) for your galleries.
 1. If you want to use lightGallery with WP native `[gallery]` shortcode make sure to use it with the option `link="file"`.

-* For more usage tips, go to [lightGallery officialy site](https://www.lightgalleryjs.com/)
+* For more usage tips, go to [lightGallery officially site](https://www.lightgalleryjs.com/)

 == Installation ==